sakots/sakots/README.md

 - Pawoo [@sakots@pawoo.net](https://pawoo.net/web/accounts/61687)
   - I don't usually see much.
 - fedi.absturztau.be [@sakots@fedi.absturztau.be](https://fedi.absturztau.be/sakots)
   - I registered here to get in touch with those who want to read this.
-I promise to write in a language like English.
+I promise to write in a language similar to English.

 ### 📫 email